Stellar-DataStore/CSharp-SDK/README.md

-# Org.OpenAPITools - the C# library for the Stellar DataStore
+# StellarDS.SDK - the C# library for the Stellar DataStore

 The Stellar DataStore service is your instantly available, secure and worry-free cloud data storage service.
 Sign-up now and minutes later, you can start putting your data in the cloud.